 What’s perfection?
 Golden brown?
 Charcoaled?
 Whatever your choice, learn about the science that makes it happen.

 Chemistry model building?
-Well, sort of.
+Sort of.
 Take a look at this Peeps candy diorama featuring the International Year of Chemistry.

 - Investigating Osmosis Using Water and Gummy Bears